Recovering Spatial Ecotypes from Single-Cell Spatial Transcriptomics Data

 Validation: spatial colocalization of SE cell states

-## For quick test run, 10 permutations were performed.
+## For quick test run, 100 permutations were performed to compute the colocalization scores.

 coloc_res = Colocalization(scmeta, coords = c("X", "Y"),